Ancona Ducks

 – Fleur Delacour, blue hen

-– Lavender Brown, chocolate buff hen
+– Lavender Brown, lilac/buff hen

-– Helena Ravenclaw, tri-color hen
+– Helena Ravenclaw, lilac pied/tri-color hen

 June 1, 2022